littlekid/testing-learning-to-create-a-good-getting-started-and-readme/README.md

 Welcome!

+The 46elks api makes it easy for you to add custom telephony features that are perfectly suited to the way you do things – because let’s face it, sometimes ‘off the shelf’ just doesn't cut it.

-You can use the [46elks](https://www.46elks.com) api to send and receive text messages, and phonecalls, from and into your system.
+You can use the [46elks](https://www.46elks.com) api to

+* send and receive text messages
+* initiate and receive phonecalls
+* build interactive voice sessions

 Here you'll find [sample code]() and inspiring [Demos & Projects]().

 ### Useful links